mrsaraira/temporary-resources/README.md

 2. By default, the library is **enabled**, but it checks for Sping Web dependency to ensure that the context has additional registered scopes: (session, request) for the library to work properly.
-To enable/disable library auto-configuration you have to set property `temporary-resources.enabled` in your application settings.<br>
+To set library auto-configuration enabled set property `temporary-resources.enabled` in your application settings.
+Example:
-To enable/disable Temporary files cleaner service set property: `temporary-files-cleaner-service-enabled`.

 ```yaml
 temporary-resources: